omarh8/GTA-5-simulation/README.md

 Run the program:
-Open the .py file in the Python IDLE terminal and hit run
+Open the .py file in the Python IDLE terminal and hit run.